Udzu/pudzu/d3/README.md

-D3-base dataviz.
+## D3-based dataviz

 Code here is still in flux and incomplete, and may break with changes.